Magnolia Table / 2132 South Valley Mills Drive

 AutoZone / 905 S. Valley Mills Drive

-An old AutoZone location, here longer since I've been alive.
+An old AutoZone location, which has been open longer than I have been alive.
 It replaced a Piggly Wiggly, which had relocated from this building (from an older building in the center of the lot).
 Piggly Wiggly's address was 3407 Memorial, and the modern MCAD entry for AutoZone still has it.
 The earliest reference I can find for Piggly Wiggly is 1953 (it was Piggly Wiggly No. 3 locally) and the store was rebuilt in 1978.
 I'm not sure when Piggly Wiggly went away in favor of AutoZone, but the Pig was still here in 1983.
 McLennan CAD indicates that the AutoZone opened as Auto Shack (former name), and Wikipedia says that Auto Shack became AutoZone in 1987, indicating that sometime in the 1980s Piggly Wiggly closed for the modern AutoZone.

 Katie's Frozen Custard / 602 S. Valley Mills Drive